Pending Legislation in New York State

 Authorizes the social services department to terminate the subsidies that may be provided to a parent who adopts a disabled or hard to place child under certain circumstances, most specifically, determined to be “lack of support”.

 The Coalition SUPPORTS this legislation.
-Please see the Coalition’s OBC One Sheet to further understand the differences in these two bill.
+Please see the Coalition’s OBC One Sheet for basic information on A5494/S3419.